Larry Pennell: Baseball career

-Just shy of graduating from USC, Pennell left the university to play professionally for the Boston Braves.
-During his time with the Braves, his teammates often referred to him as "Bud", a nickname that stuck with him throughout his life.
+Just shy of graduating from USC, Pennell left the university to play professionally for the Boston Braves organization.
+During his time with the organization, his teammates often referred to him as "Bud", a nickname that stuck with him throughout his life.
 He was with the organization for a total of seven seasons between 1948 and 1954, playing first base and outfield for the Evansville Braves, Boston's minor league affiliate.

-In his first year in professional ball, he broke the Appalachian League record for runs batted in with 147 and hit .338 for the season while belting 18 home runs.
+In his first year in professional ball, he broke the Appalachian League record for runs batted in with 147 and hit .338 for the season while hitting 18 home runs.
 He was portrayed in Hall of Famer, Eddie Mathews' autobiography, as a "fun-loving teammate."
 He did not play during the 1950–1953 seasons due to his service during the Korean War.
-He served in counter intelligence in the United States Army and received an honorable discharge upon completion of his service.
+He served in counterintelligence in the U.S. Army and received an honorable discharge upon completion of his service.
 Upon his return home, his baseball contract was purchased by the Brooklyn Dodgers.
 Pennell never reported to spring training for the Dodgers and instead decided to pursue acting, a career he had dabbled in during the off seasons.
 Regarding his retirement from baseball, sportswriter Furman Bisher was quoted as saying "his future seemed unlimited...I shall always be frustrated by a desire to know how great a star he might have become."